-FACTORS THAT CONTINUE STRONG-WILLED BEHAVIOR
+FACTORS THAT INFLUENCE STRONG-WILLED BEHAVIOR

 Everything I have talked about so far is straight-forward and easy to understand on paper.
 It all seems so intuitive.
 Be a good example.
 Reinforce good behavior.
 Punish bad behavior.

-Positive Reinforcement Trap (pages 20-21)
+Positive Reinforcement Trap

 This is basically when your child starts to throw a fit after you tell him no and you then give in.
 You reward the child for crying and fussing by providing attention, comfort, candy, toys, etc. The next time your child wants something, he will be more likely to throw a fit to get what he wants.

-Doing this one time isn’t going to have a permanent affect on your child’s behavior.
+Doing this one time isn’t going to have a permanent effect on your child’s behavior.
 Your child will likely try it again, but if you don’t give in again, your child will probably move on to something else like the little scientist that he is.

 If your child has inappropriate behavior, analyze yourself.
 Are you doing something to reward it?

-Negative Reinforcement Trap (page 21)
+Negative Reinforcement Trap

 You tell your child to pick up his toys.
 He doesn’t.
 You remind him.
 He doesn’t.
 You nag him.
 He cries.
 He might call you mean.
 He runs to his room in despair.
 You decide it is easier to pick the toys up yourself.
 Your child learned he can cry, call you names, and run away and not only does it stop your nagging, but he doesn’t have to clean up!
 Again, analyze yourself.

-You will be more likely to raise your voice in the future, an probably sooner.
+You will be more likely to raise your voice in the future, and probably sooner next time.
 With the coercive process, the child’s behavior gets worse and the parent’s behavior gets more frequent and aggressive.

-Ignoring/Not Recognizing the Positive (pages 24-25)
+Ignoring/Not Recognizing the Positive

 You know how you just start to notice things once you focus on them?
 When I was in college, I started a daily gratitude journal.
 Each night, I wrote down three things I was grateful for.
 Every day.

 All children respond best to positive words.
-If you are constantly reprimanding and punishing and talking about the negative behaviors without thanking, hugging, and encouraging for the positive behaviors, your child will have no motivation to continue positive behaviors.
+If you are constantly reprimanding and punishing and talking about the negative behaviors without thanking, hugging, and encouraging your child for the positive behaviors, your child will have no motivation to continue positive behaviors.

 This can be poor modeling from parents, peers, and siblings.
 You have a lot of control over parents and siblings.
 If you yell when you get mad, don’t be surprised to find your child yelling when he is mad.
-You have less control over peers, but you do have control over which peers they spend time with.
-If you notice your child’s behavior decreases significantly after spending time with a certain friend, then you should limit or prohibit time spent with that friend.
+Again, reflect what you expect.

 Lack of Rest